pwjazz/sqins/README.md

   GROUP_BY (db.i.id))
 ```

-Even better, add your functions for to your custom implicits for easy reuse.
+Even better, add your functions to your custom implicits for easy reuse.

 ```scala
 object MyImplicits {